-Figure I.1/G.873.1 - Example APS message flow for 1+1 unidirectional switching
+Figure I.1 - Example APS message flow for 1+1 unidirectional switching

-I.2 1+1 Bidirectional switching
+I.2 1+1 bidirectional switching

 The example in Figure I.2 illustrates a 1+1, bidirectional, non-revertive switch.
-Because the permanent bridge is indicated in the APS bytes from the start, the switch can be two-phase instead of three-phase.
+Because the permanent bridge is indicated in the APS bytes from the start, the switch can be a single-phase instead of two or three-phase.